Electric cars are becoming more popular with each passing day.

 4. Electric car sales are up

-In recent years, electric cars sales have been going through the roof, and that’s a strong signal that the automotive world is turning the corner.
+In recent years, electric car sales have been going through the roof, and that's a strong signal that the automotive world is turning the corner.

-So electric car sales are up, and they’re going to continue rising in the near future, which implies that cars powered by fossil fuel are slowly becoming obsolete.
+So electric car sales are up, and they're going to continue rising in the near future, which implies that cars powered by fossil fuels are slowly becoming obsolete.